-1.44 At the time of writing, the Toton and Chilwell Neighbourhood Forum are preparing a Neighbourhood Plan which includes the Toton and Chetwynd Barracks sites and provides further detail on community aspirations.
-The Neighbourhood Plan includes aspirations for multifunctional green infrastructure; improved traffic management and active travel access; and a suitable and sustainable supply of new homes.
+1.44 At the time of writing, the 41 The Toton and Chilwell Neighbourhood Forum are preparinghas prepared a draft Neighbourhood Plan.
+This is currently at the stage of independent examination.
+The Neighbourhood Area to which it relates includes the Toton and Chetwynd Barracks sites and provides draft policies and further detail on community aspirations.
+The emerging Neighbourhood Plan includes policies and aspirations forin relation to multifunctional green infrastructure; improved traffic management and active travel access; and a-suitable and sustainable supply of new homes.
 The Plan also focuses on enhancing the character of the area with a focus on leisure, heritage and community functions, as well as ensuring a sustainable supply and mix of employment and business.
-The Masterplan takes into consideration the ambitions of the emerging Neighbourhood Plan to design a place which is grounded in local aspirations for the sites.
+The MasterplanSPD takes into consideration the ambitions aspirations and draft policies of the emerging Neighbourhood Plan to design a place which is grounded in local aspirations for the sites.

-1.45 Although Toton and Chetwynd Barracks are located solely within Broxtowe Borough (and Nottinghamshire County), links into Long Eaton in Derbyshire are important.
-Relevant plans and strategies produced by Erewash Borough Council have been considered in the development of the Masterplan.
+1.4542 Although the Toton and Chetwynd Barracks sites are located solely within Broxtowe Borough (andin Nottinghamshire County), links into Long Eaton in Derbyshire are important.
+Relevant plans and strategies produced by Erewash Borough Council have been considered in the development production of the Masterplan.
+SPD.